KakGuden/Site-for-project-1/README.md

 ### The Colors

 ### Font choices
-To make it all alittle diffrent I used fonts from [Google Fonts](https://fonts.google.com/ "Google Fonts") and decided to go for [Roboto Slab](https://fonts.google.com/specimen/Roboto+Slab?query=rob "Roboto Slab font") for the basic text as I feel it looks clean and just sits right with me while I went with [Roboto](https://fonts.google.com/specimen/Roboto "Roboto font") for my h1,h2 because it goes well with Roboto Slab and has the same clean look that I like
+To make it all alittle diffrent I used fonts from [Google Fonts](https://fonts.google.com/ "Google Fonts") and decided to go for [Roboto Slab](https://fonts.google.com/specimen/Roboto+Slab?query=rob "Roboto Slab font") for the basic text as I feel it looks clean and just sits right with me while I went with [Roboto](https://fonts.google.com/specimen/Roboto "Roboto font") for my h1,h2 because it goes well with Roboto Slab and has the same clean look that I